El-Moghazy/TensorFlow_Code/README.md

 # TensorFlow_Code
-Code of some machine learning algorithms using TensorFlow
+Code for some machine learning algorithms using TensorFlow